Banana Chocolate Oat Cookies – Using Brown Bananas

 Instructions

-- Combine oats, ground flax, cinnamon and brown sugar (if using) with mashed bananas.
+• Combine oats, ground flax and cinnamon with mashed bananas.

 Notes